 Dr. Faye W. Allen

 Born in 1921, in Springfield, Ohio, she was the oldest of five children.
 Her great-grandparents were slaves, and one grandmother was from Ireland.
-The jazz singer and actress Nancy Wilson was a distant cousin; her father, James Alexander Wilson, was a World War II veteran and a coal miner; and her mother, Nora Alice Watson, worked as a domestic.
+The jazz singer and actress Nancy Wilson was a distant cousin.
+Her father, James Alexander Watson, was a World War I veteran; was listed in the 1930 census as a farm laborer and in 1942 draft records as working for a plumbing and heating company.
+Her mother, Nora Alice Johnson, was listed as divorced and working as a placement clerk in an employment agency in the 1940 census.
 “Dr. Faye” described her parents as “hard-working progressive landowners”.
-Dr. Faye recounts, “I got my work ethic from my father.”
-In various interviews, she describes the isolation and discrimination she encountered as one of the few African American students pursuing a dream to be the first black Florence Nightingale: “We attended a one-room schoolhouse, and we were the only black students there.
+She recounts, “I got my work ethic from my father.”
+In various interviews, she describes the isolation and discrimination she encountered as one of the few African American students pursuing a dream to be the first Black Florence Nightingale: “We attended a one-room schoolhouse and we were the only Black students there.
 I finished high school in 2 years.
 I never graduated; I just went on to college when I got the credits I needed.”